OSHA News Release - (Archived) Table of Contents|

 - failure to develop and cause to be utilized procedures for the control of hazardous energy for the protection of employees performing set-up, servicing or maintenance on a variety of machines; failure to provide adequate training to ensure that the purpose and function of the energy control program was understood by employees; and failure to ensure that lockout or tagout devices were affixed as necessary to each energy isolating device by authorized employees;

-- failure to provide machine guarding to protect operators and other employees from hazards created by in-going nip points, rotating parts, reciprocating parts, shear points and reciprocating saws on a variety of different machines; failure to guard points of operation of machinery to prevent employees from having any part of their body in the danger zone during
+- failure to provide machine guarding to protect operators and other employees from hazards created by in-going nip points, rotating parts, reciprocating parts, shear points and reciprocating saws on a variety of different machines; failure to guard points of operation of machinery to prevent employees from having any part of their body in the danger zone during operating cycles;

 - failure to protect exposed parts of horizontal shafting on various machines with stationary casings enclosing shafting completely or with troughs enclosing sides and top or sides and bottom of shafting;